When does my coverage end?

 What happens to my FSA or DCAP?

-If you have unspent DCAP funds when you end employment, you may continue to submit claims for eligible expenses as long as the expenses allow you to attend school full-time, look for work, or work full-time.
-Claims must be submitted up to your account balance by March 31 of the following plan year.
-You cannot incur expenses after December 31 of the plan year.
+You may continue to submit claims for eligible expenses through March 31 of the following year, as long as the expenses allow you to attend school full-time, look for work, or work full-time.
+Claims may be submitted up to your account balance.
+You cannot incur expenses after December 31.
 There are no continuation coverage rights for DCAP.

 What happens to my HSA?